shimming-toolbox/shimming-toolbox/docs/source/user_section/tutorials/create_b0_coil_profiles.rst

 * "Units": Units used for setup_currents.
 Note that this is for displayed text purposes and does not affect any coil profile output.

-* "coef_channel_minmax": 2D list containing the minimum and maximum currents allowed for each channel when shimming.
+* "coef_channel_minmax": Dictionary with key "coil" (for a custom coil) that contains a 2D list containing the minimum and maximum currents allowed for each channel when shimming.
 Note that the first dimension is for the channels and the second dimension for the minimum and maximum current.

 * "coef_sum_max": Maximum total current that the coil can use during shimming.
 Use null if there is not a limit on the total current.